 If you’re a concerned young Christian looking for a way to engage your community in concrete climate action — consider applying for Y.E.C.A.’s Project Leader program.
 As a Project Leader you will work with experienced Y.E.C.A. staff and partners both to (1) articulate and promote a biblical understanding of the climate crisis, and (2) develop a strategy for implementing specific projects around climate action.
 The Project Leader program is purposefully flexible so that you can use your individual gifts and abilities to craft a unique and impactful climate action project that is relevant to your community.

 The Y.E.C.A.
 Staff and Steering Committee aim to work alongside Project Leaders to help them implement climate-related activities, community events, or advocacy plans.
-By participating in this program you will gain a project partner from the Y.E.C.A. leadership, an organizer kit with Y.E.C.A. materials, and connections with a community of like-minded people for encouragement and support.
+By participating in this program you receive an organizer kit with Y.E.C.A. materials and connections with a community of like-minded people for encouragement and support.

-Whether you’re a young leader within your church, a concerned citizen seeking to engage your community in sustainability, or a leader of a campus environmental club, YECA’s Project Leader Program can help you inspire your community to action.
+Whether you’re a young leader within your church, a concerned citizen seeking to engage your community in sustainability, or a leader of a campus environmental club, Y.E.C.A.'s Project Leader Program can help you inspire your community to action.
+Below is a list of current openings for Y.E.C.A. projects.
+Apply today!

 - Participate in a broader movement of creation care and climate action to impact your church, campus, or community for good.